Simple Matters: Geometric wall paintings & sculptural interventionsGill Hedley

 George Meyrick's exhibition at The Exchange, Penzance for Art Monthly issue 335 in May 2011.
-Gill Hedley is an independent curator, writer and consultant on contemporary visual arts. review of solo exhibition geometric wall paintings & sculptural interventions George Meyrickartist
+Gill Hedley is a writer, an independent curator and a consultant on contemporary visual arts. review of solo exhibition geometric wall paintings & sculptural interventions George Meyrickartist

 George Meyrick is based in Cornwall, in Camborne, off the tourist trail.
 He has exhibited extensively through the UK and Europe, including Kettle’s Yard and the Henry Moore Institute which houses all his early sketchbooks and maquettes in its archive, but this is his first solo exhibition in Cornwall.
 His current home is not far from the English modernist site of St Ives but Meyrick’s work is not a very close neighbour to the rectangles and circles of Ben Nicholson or the sails of Terry Frost, more directly influenced by Russian constructivism and American minimalism.